Life: Vitalism

-Vitalism is the belief that the life-principle is non-material.
+Vitalism is the belief that there is a non-material life-principle.
 This originated with Georg Ernst Stahl (17th century), and remained popular until the middle of the 19th century.
 It appealed to philosophers such as Henri Bergson, Friedrich Nietzsche, and Wilhelm Dilthey, anatomists like Xavier Bichat, and chemists like Justus von Liebig.
 Vitalism included the idea that there was a fundamental difference between organic and inorganic material, and the belief that organic material can only be derived from living things.
 This was disproved in 1828, when Friedrich Wöhler prepared urea from inorganic materials.
 This Wöhler synthesis is considered the starting point of modern organic chemistry.
 It is of historical significance because for the first time an organic compound was produced in inorganic reactions.

 During the 1850s Hermann von Helmholtz, anticipated by Julius Robert von Mayer, demonstrated that no energy is lost in muscle movement, suggesting that there were no "vital forces" necessary to move a muscle.
-These results led to the abandonment of scientific interest in vitalistic theories, especially after Buchner's demonstration that alcoholic fermentation could occur in cell-free extracts of yeast.

-Nonetheless, the belief still exists in pseudoscientific theories such as homoeopathy, which interprets diseases and sickness as caused by disturbances in a hypothetical vital force or life force.
+These results led to the abandonment of scientific interest in vitalistic theories, especially after Eduard Buchner's demonstration that alcoholic fermentation could occur in cell-free extracts of yeast.
+Nonetheless, belief still exists in pseudoscientific theories such as homoeopathy, which interprets diseases and sickness as caused by disturbances in a hypothetical vital force or life force.